fletxcher/sud0ku_s0lver/README.md

 - Tkinter-based GUI for user interaction
 - Puzzle generator with varying difficulty levels
 - Visual representation of the solving process

-## Project Structure

-The project is organized into the following main components:

-- `src/`: Contains the source code for the Sudoku solver and GUI.
-- `docs/`: Documentation files, including README, user guide, and any additional documentation.
-- `tests/`: Unit tests for the solver and GUI components.
-- `assets/`: Any additional assets, such as images or sample puzzles.

 ## Algorithm